Utsira/Soda/README.md

 #### `Soda.Segment`

 Horizontally segmented buttons that activate different frames/ panels.
 Define the panels first, before defining the segment button that will switch between them.
-Additional arguments:
+Additional attributes:

   + `text` - array of strings.
 Describes how each segment will be labelled. eg: `text = {"Buttons", "Switches"}`
   + `panels` - array of UI element identifiers.
 Identifies which panels the segmented button will flick between, corresponds with `text` array. eg: `panels = {buttonPanel, switchPanel}` where `buttonPanel`, `switchPanel` are handles (local variables are fine here) for prior defined Soda elements.